avidofood/vue-instagram-cropper/README.md

 ### Props values

-- `v-model` (required: `false`, type: Object)
+- `src` (required: `false`, type: String or Object)

-This is your object for giving existing URL images.
-After adding a new image, you get additional meta information of the image.
+You can set the source of the placeholder image here.
+You can also use objects to set images.
+Test it by saving the meta-object by calling the method `getMetadata()`.

 - `quality` (default: `2`)